 ― Robert Adam Gilmour, Monday, 1 January 2018 14:33 (eight months ago) Permalink

 Harlan Ellison ® - Angry CandyJack Vance - Cugel's SagaStanislaw Lem - The InvincibleStanislaw Lem - Memoirs Found in a BathtubStanislaw Lem - The Futurological CongressSamuel Delany - Tales of NeveryonUrsula Le Guin - The Beginning PlacePenelope Lively - A Stitch In TimePenelope Lively - The House in Norham GardensPenelope Lively - The Wild Hunt of HagworthyJoan Robinson - When Marnie Was ThereMary Downing Hahn - Mister Death's Blue-Eyed GirlsUrsula Dubosarsky - The Golden DayRobert Marasco - Burnt OfferingsFritz Leiber - Our Lady of DarknessFritz Leiber - The Green MillenniumFritz Leiber - Night MonstersMargaret St. Clair - The Best of Margaret St. ClairAmanda Petrusich - Do Not Sell At Any Price

-― jesus and figs and science and the foo fighters (unregistered), Monday, 1 January 2018 18:09 (five months ago) Permalink
+― jesus and figs and science and the foo fighters (unregistered), Monday, 1 January 2018 18:09 (eight months ago) Permalink

 How was The Best of Margaret St. Clair?
 Always refreshingly different in old anthologies---when there were *maybe* six or seven female writers permitted to be semi-regulars in fantasy and science fiction mags---but I've never come across a whole book of hers.
 A Wiccan of the 50s, right?
 But attutude more subtle than such a tag implies.